 - Remove the potatoes from the oven.
 Let them rest for 2-3 minutes before serving.

-Other Crab Recipes You Might Enjoy:
+Other Recipes With Crab You Might Also Enjoy: